DataBiosphere/terra-scientific-pipelines-service/pipelines/sv_imputation/refPanelCreation/README.md

 * biallelic_sites_only_bcf_index
 * input_panel_id_split_vcf - the bcf to filter by the extracted ids
 * input_panel_id_split_vcf_index
+* contig - what chromosome to process of the bcf
 * output_basename - base name of the final vcf
+* copy_to_cloud_dest - optional gs:// path to copy the outputs to

 #### Outputs
 * output_panel_id_split_vcf